leowz/fitleiOSAppGitBook/chapter1.md

   * Third button to create a new avartar
 * Share button at the left bottom side of the view
   * Launch UIActivityViewController for share events

+### NavigationBar

+NavBar are preset in `viewDidLoad` method.
+Title view is set to Fitle title theme and menu button is set to bind `showMenuAction` method in HomeViewController.

+### ModelViewController